joanarr13/Capstone/README.md

 ## How To Use the Project.
 How to Install and Run the Project
 Our project was divided into two main parts: informative website on WIX (https://docitrightcp.wixsite.com/doc-it-right) and the Streamlit app.
 Hence, the following steps need to be taken to ensure that the chatbot interface can be correctly accessed:
 - Retrieve code from this GitHub Repository (Fork and then Git Clone)
-- Download the folder, sent by email, with the credentials (credentials to be able to use the Google Calendar platform) and tokens (contains authorization tokens used to authenticate and authorize access when declaring the specified scope)
+- Download the folder (data.zip), sent by email, with the credentials (credentials to be able to use the Google Calendar platform) and tokens (contains authorization tokens used to authenticate and authorize access when declaring the specified scope)
 - Download the .env file, sent by email (which also contains our API-key - it is advisable to change to your own OpenAI API-key).
 This file should be inside the Capstone folder only.
-- Afterwards, inside the `No-show Prediction` folder - in this GitHub repository, there is a need to change in both notebooks the path for your local path to the data.
+- Afterwards, inside the `No-show prediction` folder - in this GitHub repository, there is a need to change in both notebooks the path for your local path to the data.
 - There's also a need to run the requirements.txt file so that the environment is in the same conditions as the development environment was.

 Finally, to run the streamlit app: go inside the terminal, and open the `Website` folder.
 When that is done, run the following command `streamlit run main.py`.

+<a name="chat_int"></a>
 ### How to interact with our chatbot
 Our chatbot is capable of handling different formats of inputs.
 However, in order to obtain the most correct result the following structure of inputs shall be followed (the format presented will be "question that the chatbot will ask" | "your answer format"):
 - Date | YYYY-MM-DD (e.g.: 2024-01-07)